Analysis: The Bean Eaters by Gwendolyn Brooks

 The third verse brings to life the richness of the old pair’s "casual [dinner] affair" through their recollections.
 Again like the "mostly" good of the second stanza and the "beans mostly" of the first stanza we are not told what the "old yellow pair" recall.
 But that their recallings are accompanied "with twinklings and twinges / as they lean over the beans in their rented back room."
 Although exactly what they remember is not shared one may read into the description of the event of their "remembering" as favorable tides of life.
 This can be done in reference to their harmonized present and a close reading of the the stanza above which states that they "lived their day."
 And it seems these "lived" days breathe again at their dinner table making more festive the simplicity of its reality.
 Thus the sparkles of the past mix with the "twinges" of their present bodies.

 Finally the third verse teasingly answers the questions the first and second stanza raised, especially the question of how these "old yellow pair" can be categorized.
 Of their environs the final stanza says: "They lean over the beans in their rented back room that / is full of beads and receipts and dolls and cloths, / tobacco crumbs, vases and fringes."
 The details here suggest that our "old yellow pair" perhaps work with dolls; perhaps they make doll clothes.
 They are perhaps seamstresses who live at the back room of their shop and the poem acknowledges this private life at the end of their work days.
 If so the room also serves as a sort of storage and office which then explains the materials and receipts.
 And if so, the reference of putting on clothes in the second stanza may also refer to their work of making doll clothes and putting them on their dolls.

-By not revealing too much and refraining from being very specific with some aspects of the subjects of the poem, Brooks allow one to imagine the poem as they so desire, and yet she sprinkles enough details within the poem to show also what she sees or imagines for it.
+By not revealing too much and refraining from being very specific with some aspects of the subjects of the poem, Brooks allow one to imagine the poem as they so desire, and yet sprinkles enough details within the poem to show also what she sees or imagines for it.